-The program seeks to increase students’ Persian (Tajiki) vocabulary and their ability to communicate with confidence in the target language.
+The program seeks to increase students’ Persian (Tajiki) vocabulary and their ability to communicate with confidence in Persian (Tajiki).
 Standard Persian is divided into three modern varieties: Farsi in Iran, Dari in Afghanistan, and Tajiki in Tajikistan.
 Participants in the Persian summer program will study the Tajiki dialect of Persian, including study of the Cyrillic script, focusing on the following four language skills: reading, writing, speaking and listening.
 These four language skills will be developed through in-class language instruction, cultural presentations and activities, volunteer work, and host family stays.
 Living with host families and communicating with local peers offers participants unique opportunities to utilize their language skills and gain insights into traditional Tajiki culture.

 Program Location: Tajikistan